iSOLveIT/protege_owl/_sources/index.rst.txt

 One final point: features of OWL and SWRL that new users frequently find frustrating are the Open World Assumption (OWA) and lack of non-monotonic reasoning.
-The OWA was discussed in chapter 4.13.
+The OWA was discussed in `section 4.13 <#automated-classification-and-open-world-reasoning>`_.
-Non-monotonic reasoning will be discussed in section 11.1.
+Non-monotonic reasoning will be discussed in `section 11.1 <#owa-and-monotonic-reasoning>`_.
 For now, though remember that SPARQL is *not* subject to *either* of these restrictions.
 With SPARQL one can do non-monotonic reasoning and leverage the more common Closed World Assumption (CWA).
 E.g., one can test if the value for a property on a specific instance exists or not and can take actions if that property does not exist.

-| To perform non-monotonic reasoning simply requires a combination of
-  INSERT and DELETE in the same query.
+To perform non-monotonic reasoning simply requires a combination of INSERT and DELETE in the same query.
 One deletes the existing triple and inserts a triple with the same subject and predicate but a different object.
 Unfortunately, this is not possible to currently demonstrate in Protégé because neither of the implementations in Protégé support INSERT or DELETE.
 I plan to add some SPARQL utilities to my blog at some point in the future that provide examples of this.
-  For an example of how SPARQL can be used to get around the OWA see the ontology and instructions I recently added to my blog at: https://www.michaeldebellis.com/post/the-people_example-ontology
-| In that example I show how the HermitPersonial relations can't be
-  recognized by the reasoner due to the OWA.
-However, a simple SPARQL query can both recognize instances of the People class with no social relations and can change the type of such instances (?p) by adding the
+For an example of how SPARQL can be used to get around the OWA see the ontology and instructions I recently added to my blog at: https://www.michaeldebellis.com/post/the-people_example-ontology In that example I show how the defined class ``Hermit`` defined as a ``Person`` with a maximum of 0 social relations can't be recognized by the reasoner due to the OWA.
+However, a simple SPARQL query can both recognize instances of the ``People`` class with no social relations and can change the type of such instances (``?p``) by adding the
-  triple: ?p rdf:type :Hermit.
+triple: ``?p rdf:type :Hermit``.
 This new post also has a much more interesting example SPARQL query developed with Franz Inc. and their AllegroGraph product.
 The query utilizes linked data to find the median income for the area that Barack Obama was born by querying several different public knowledge graphs such as DBpedia and Geonames.

+.. _chap10:

+**************
-Chapter 10 SWRL and SQWRL
+SWRL and SQWRL
+**************

 The Semantic Web Rule Language (SWRL) was created because there are certain kinds of inferences that can't be done by Description Logic (DL)